vshpotter/microsoft-365-docs/microsoft-365/commerce/licenses/product-keys-for-vl.md

 ## Key Management Service (KMS) host keys

 A Key Management Service (KMS) host key is used to activate the KMS host computer with a Microsoft activation server.
 The KMS host key can activate up to six KMS hosts with 10 activations per host.
 Each KMS host can activate an unlimited number of computers.
 There are minimum activation thresholds that must be met.
 The activation thresholds consist of either physical or virtual computers in a network environment.
-For more information, see the Volume Activation Planning Guide.
+For more information, see [Volume activation for Windows](/windows/deployment/volume-activation/volume-activation-windows).

 - **Activation thresholds for Windows:**
   - Your organization must have at least five computers to activate servers that run Windows Server.